opencv/opencv/doc/js_tutorials/js_imgproc/js_geometric_transformations/js_geometric_transformations.markdown

 straight even after the transformation.
 Apply **cv.warpPerspective** with this 3x3 transformation matrix.

-We use the function: **cv.warpPerspective(src, dst, M, dsize, flags, borderMode, borderValue)**
+We use the function: **cv.warpPerspective (src, dst, M, dsize, flags = cv.INTER_LINEAR, borderMode = cv.BORDER_CONSTANT, borderValue = cv.Scalar())**

-The parameters of cv.warpPerspective() are similar to the parameters of cv.warpAffine().
+@param src          input image.
+@param dst          output image that has the size dsize and the same type as src.
+@param Mat          3 × 3 transformation matrix(cv.CV_64FC1 type).
+@param dsize        size of the output image.
+@param flags        combination of interpolation methods (cv.INTER_LINEAR or cv.INTER_NEAREST) and the optional flag WARP_INVERSE_MAP, that sets M as the inverse transformation (𝚍𝚜𝚝→𝚜𝚛𝚌).
+@param borderMode   pixel extrapolation method (cv.BORDER_CONSTANT or cv.BORDER_REPLICATE).
+@param borderValue  value used in case of a constant border; by default, it is 0.

 Try it
 ------